suncoast-devs/handbook/lessons/sql-intro/reading/intro.md

 Tables are the containers for our data.
 Usually, a database has multiple tables, one for each "thing" we are storing.

 For instance, let's imagine we are designing and building a system to manage books for a library.
-We could create a database named `book_collection` and in that database, there would be one table, called `books`.
+We could create a database named `BookCollection` and in that database, there would be one table, called `Books`.

-Into this `books` table, we would design columns that represent the specific data about books we wish to track.
-Each row in the `books` table would represent a unique book in our collection.
+Into this `Books` table, we would design columns that represent the specific data about books we wish to track.
+Each row in the `Books` table would represent a unique book in our collection.

 ### Columns

 Columns are the part of the table that defines the structure (what we often call the `schema`) of the data we are storing.
 This is where we define the attributes of the "thing" represented by the table.
 Every column has a data type that defines and restricts what type of data we can place into each column.

-In our `books` table, we will want to store specific details, such as the title, the primary author, the year published, and the genre of the book.
-We will name these columns `title`, `primary_author`, `year_published`, and `genre`.
+In our `Books` table, we will want to store specific details, such as the title, the primary author, the year published, and the genre of the book.
+We will name these columns `Title`, `PrimaryAuthor`, `YearPublished`, and `Genre`.
 In a language such as JavaScript, Ruby, or C# we would naturally define each of these as a `string` -- In a database, we have a few choices for the data type:

 - `char(N)` - The `N` represents the largest number of characters this column can store.
 If we supply _less_ than `N` characters the rest of the column will be padded with spaces.
 This ensures the column is _always_ `N` characters long
 - `varchar(N)` - Again the `N` represents the largest number of characters the column can store, however, the width of the data is variable.
 If we supply _less_ than `N` characters the column is _not_ filled with spaces.